Air Methods Visa Sponsorship Jobs USA

 Essential Functions and Responsibilities include the following:

-- Performs other duties as assigned.
+- Other Duties as assigned.

 Additional Job Requirements

-- Regular scheduled attendance.
+- Regularly scheduled attendance

-- Indicate the percentage of time spent traveling: 10%.
+- Indicate the percentage of time spent traveling: 5%

-Subject to applicable laws and Air Methods’ policies, regular attendance is an essential function of the position.
+- Subject to applicable laws and Air Method’s policies, regular attendance is an essential function of the position.
 All employees must follow Air Methods’ employment practices and policies.

 To perform this job successfully, an individual must be able to perform each essential function satisfactorily.
-The requirements listed below are representative of the knowledge, skill, and/or ability required.
-In accordance with applicable laws, Air Methods will provide reasonable accommodations that do not create an undue burden so disabled employees may perform the essential functions of the position.
+The requirements below represent the required knowledge, skill, and/or ability.
+In accordance with applicable laws, Air Methods will provide reasonable accommodations that do not create an undue burden so disabled employees may perform the position's essential functions.

 Education & Experience